AdityaPrakash1998/blood/README.md

 # Blood

-## An Ionic JS based mobile application to get the locate blood bank.
+## An Ionic JS based mobile application to locate blood banks near the user.
 ## Includes request portal for specific blood type to be donated
 ## Help check availability in the Blood Banks near you